Juik/law-dictionary/README.md

 3.Generally, you are supposed to train the model but I've already train the model.
 If you wanna train the model yourself, you can find my complete code here. (http://www.cs.toronto.edu/~zqiu/resource/law-dic.zip)

 4.Assume the model has been trained already.
-In your terminal, run ./distance vectors.bin for word or ./distance vectors-phrase.bin.
+In your terminal, run "./distance vectors.bin" for word or "./distance vectors-phrase.bin".
 Then you can follow screen instruction to input your target word and the program will return you the closest words and their corresponding distance to your typing word.

 A few explanation towards my model: